Inappropriate thick film power resistor mounting can compromise resistor performance. In this post, we cover the key points to consider.

 Using A Heatsink

-Any thick film power resistor component has a thermal resistance determined by its internal design.
-It specifies how much hotter the internal resistor is in relation to its case or backplate.
+The thermal resistance of a thick film power resistor component is determined by its internal design.
+It specifies how much hotter the internal resistor is relative to its case or backplate.
 A thermal resistance value is given on most datasheets.

 Thermal resistance is a measure of heat transfer efficiency between two locations.
 It is modelled as a series of resistances to heat flow.
-The total thermal resistance is therefore the thermal resistance of the resistor (resistor element to base or case) which is fixed and the thermal resistance between the resistor base or case and the heatsink which can be managed depending on the power resistor mounting method (and force) and the interface.
+The total thermal resistance is, therefore, the thermal resistance of the resistor (resistor element to base or case) which is fixed and the thermal resistance between the resistor base or case system board and/or the heatsink.

 To optimise power resistor performance there are many resistor mounting issues to consider.
-Care should be taken when interpreting data sheet parameters.
+Care should be taken when interpreting datasheet parameters.
 Where there is any doubt the device manufacturer or a power resistor design specialist should be consulted.